and to all players of GSB1 who enjoyed playing our modded content.

 - do you consider it worth your effort to create modded content

 despite the general absence of an external audience???

-For my own part, I've been modding GSB1 "off and on again" ever since it was three weeks old in 2009!
-During this extremely long period of time, the thing that I have needed to keep clearly aware of is that, first and foremost, I need to create content for myself.
+For my own part, I've been modding GSB1 "on and off again" ever since it was three weeks old in 2009.
+During this very long period of time, the thing that I have needed to keep clearly aware of is that - above all other considerations - I need to create content for myself.
 As a modder, if it doesn't satisfy ME fully and completely, there's no point in other people seeing it.
 If the content is good enough, it doesn't matter whether it's seen or not; talked about by others or not.
 Real worth exists independently of fans, enthusiasts, and casual acquaintances.
 Of course modders prefer to share their creations!
 But the first and hardest test a mod has to pass is being deemed as satisfactory by its creator.
 As long as it passes that test, the size of its future audience does not matter.

 As a very long-term member of this game's player and modder communities, I'd prefer that you shared your creations. :D

 But you have to be certain that said content fully pleases YOU before it pleases anyone else.
 That's what I meant about the absence of an external audience.
 A good mod is still a good mod even if very few other players know it's out there.

 Does this make sense, I hope?
 Since TheMightyCat11, curtis.johnson and Zina Lazo are presently the only forum members actually posting in the GSB1 Gratuitous Modding subforum, they (and any other lurkers like them) must determine if their own inner satisfaction with & enjoyment of their "Work In Progress" mods is enough fuel for them to carry their individual modding projects to completion.
 It's not quite an easy question to answer, and I hope you will choose wisely.